Osinachi-Uro/Learn-With-Osinachi/Exercise 12/Personal Documentation.md

-### My Personal documention of the steps I took to achieve the exam requirements
+### My Personal documention of the steps I took to achieve the Exercise 12

 **Summary**